IDinsight/ask-a-question/docs/develop/testing.md

 checking if the LLM response is supported by the provided context.
 - *Test safety*: Tests for prompt injection and jailbreaking.

+These tests will require the LiteLLM Proxy server to be running (to accept LLM calls).
+You can run this by going to root and running:

+    make setup-llm-proxy

-You can run these test using:
+Then run the tests using:

-    cd /core_backend
+    cd core_backend
+    make setup-test-db
-    python -m pytest -m rail
+    python -m pytest -m rails

-!!!
-Note

-    Remember to export the right API keys or setup the required service before you run the tests.
-For example, for test that call OpenAI, you should export your OpenAI key:

-    ```bash
-    export OPENAI_API_KEY=sk-...
-    ```

-    See "Other Components" for how to setup required infrastructure.
+And when done:

+    make teardown-test-db